All Episodes

 Well, that's right.

-And Sam Donald calls on Sam Donaldson, who, of course, was no Reagan fan, right?
+And Sam Donald, he calls on Sam Donaldson, who, of course, was no Reagan fan, right?

 Well, I believe that when you're dealing with people who lie, who steal, who cheat, that you have to know who you're dealing with when you get in the room.

-Well, you can hear the audible intake of breath in the in the, you know, I think it was the State Department Auditorium where they held the first one.
+Well, you could hear the audible intake of breath in the, you know, I think it was the State Department auditorium where they held the first one.

-But you know, is Joe Biden ever going to get questions like that from some reporter other than uh Peter Ducey?
+But, you know, is Joe Biden ever going to get questions like that from some reporter other than Peter Doosick?

-No, no, and by the way, you know the funny thing about that that I I think is interesting, and everyone because everyone always just to be clear, Gen Zockey calls on four or five reporters and then throws in the obligatory Peter Juicy question, but she never actually goes beyond that.
+And by the way, you know the funny thing about that that I think is interesting, and everyone, because everyone always, just to be clear, Jen Zaki calls on four or five reporters and then throws in the obligatory Peter Ducey question, but she never actually goes beyond that.

-There are 49 reporters, plus probably more if you know a certain day standing there.
+There are 49 reporters, probably more, you know, on certain days standing up.

-So so when people people say Peter Ducey's the only one holding her accountable, and I agree, I think Peter does a phenomenal job, frankly, of asking the most obvious question of the day.
+So when people say Peter Ducey is the only one holding her accountable, and I agree, I think Peter does a phenomenal job, frankly, of asking the most obvious question of the day.

 But the reality is that Jen limits the audience.

-I mean, uh, as as you and I both know, a lot of what goes on is not seen on camera.
+I mean, as you and I both know, a lot of what goes on is not seen on camera.

-Sean, I'm afraid we got to uh stop it there, but thank you, my friend, and uh good luck with your book, which is Radical Nation, Joe Biden and Kamala Harris's dangerous plan for America.
+Sean, I'm afraid we got to stop it there, but thank you, my friend, and good luck with your book, which is Radical Nation, Joe Biden and Kamala Harris's Dangerous Plan for America.

 If I don't see you again, have a very happy and safe new year, Jeffrey.